Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Discussion

 \paragraph{The challenges of user interaction.} While human interaction has generally proven to be helpful \cite{teso2019xil,Ouyang2022TrainingLM,friedrich2022XIL_typo, friedrich22rit}, at the same time, certain dangers can arise.
 For example, a user in control with malicious intentions could target the model to misuse it.
 Like many other pieces of research, \textsc{Fair Diffusion} faces the dual-use dilemma.
 The strategy can be used in an adversarial manner as well, such that biased outcomes of generative models can be further amplified, and its diversity decreased.
 Hence, further detection mechanisms for malicious interaction are required.
 This is an active research topic \cite{avoidtrolls_ju} that needs consideration when using human interaction. \\

-Our work is of greater relevance as it offers the opportunity to promote fairness in many real-world applications.
+Our work is of greater relevance as it offers the opportunity to immediately promote fairness in many real-world applications.
 As image generation models become increasingly popular and integrated into our lives, fairness must be kept in mind.
 DMs come into play even in high-stakes applications such as medicine and drug development \cite{Watson2022protein}.
-These models are also used in other areas, such as advertisement or design.\footnote{\url{https://www.cosmopolitan.com/lifestyle/a40314356/dall-e-2-artificial-intelligence-cover/}} Imagine a firefighter advertisement\footnote{e.g. stock images are already being generated using diffusion models at, e.g., Shutterstock \url{https://www.shutterstock.com/press/20435}} containing people from Fig.~\ref{fig:teaser} or Fig.~\ref{fig:firefighter_example} (top or bottom row only).
+These models are also used in other areas, such as advertisement or design\footnote{\url{https://www.cosmopolitan.com/lifestyle/a40314356/dall-e-2-artificial-intelligence-cover/}}.
+Imagine a firefighter advertisement\footnote{For example, stock images are already being generated using diffusion models (Shutterstock, \url{https://www.shutterstock.com/press/20435})} containing people from Fig.~\ref{fig:teaser} top or bottom row only.
 This way, generative models can have a crucial impact on societies and how we include and value diversity in them.
 Furthermore, \textsc{Fair Diffusion} can make another step toward fairness in society.
 This work focuses on a specific definition of fairness for evaluation purposes.
 However, the way such a tool is used also has a political dimension beyond research.
 Sometimes, the goal is not to achieve an equal outcome for each attribute.
 Temporarily over-representing a certain attribute, e.g., in advertisements, can be desired as it can promote awareness and transparency for bias and discrimination concerning this attribute.
-The pathway toward an ideal discrimination-free world may take measures that might contradict the fairness definition used in this work (Sec.~\ref{sec:fairness}) but align with other fairness definitions \cite{mehrabi21surveybias}.
+Or, current over-representations can be gradually reduced, to slowly habituate new proportions in a society.
+The pathway toward an ideal discrimination-free world may take measures that might contradict the fairness definition used in this work (Def.~\hyperref[def:fair1]{1}) but align with other fairness definitions \cite{mehrabi21surveybias}.
 Hence, our approach facilitates flexible outcome proportions, which, in turn, enables over-representation or any other proportion.
-However, we do not argue for any specific proportion and do not promote any specific political direction.
-Instead, we provide a strategy that can be used by society and politics with ease for purposes that can ultimately promote a fairer depiction of society.
+However, it remains an open question, what the new world (à la Aldous Huxley) should look like that an AI system reflects.
+We do not argue for any specific proportion or promote any specific political direction.
+Instead, we provide a strategy that can be used by society and politics immediately with ease for purposes that can ultimately promote a fairer depiction of society.
 Therefore, the overall goal might not be a fair tool itself, as it is rather a means to an end, but to use it in a way that promotes a fairer society without discrimination.